Generating beautiful Open Graph images with Node.js

 Compiling Rust to WebAssembly

 wasm-twitter-card has rather inflexible API.
 As the underlying crate can layout text inside a bounding box both horizontally and vertically, I decided to implement my own Wasm package on top of it.
+To do so, I had to learn a tiny bit of Rust and the basics of both wasm-pack and wasm-bindgen, which are at the core of compiling Rust to Wasm.

 In order to create a more flexible API, there would’ve been a total of 12 parameters.
 Rust neither supports default argument values nor overloading method signatures with a different number of parameters, so I decided to implement a few structs to group related parameters: